neonidian/selenium-java-bdd-tests/README.md

 2. Go to the glue code [directory](src/test/java/com/mitigram/web/regressiontests)
 3. Right-click the file you would like to run based on priority and select a context action which says like _Run tests_

-## Using this in a CI/CD system
-If these regression tests, were to be used in a CI/CD system like Jenkins, since the Gradle tasks are defined, the tests can be run in a pipeline starting with high priority tests so as to get quicker feedback when tests fail